-For first-time visitors, one of the first Singapore places to go is Orchard Road.
-Every tourist in Singapore must take a walk along Orchard Road.
-There used to be spice and fruit plantations here in the mid 1800s.
-In the 1970s, commercial development on Orchard Road began with the emergence of major shopping malls and entertainment centres.
-It is a popular shopping precinct for locals, expatriates and tourists.
+For first-time visitors to Singapore, one of the first places to go is Orchard Road.
+This is an absolute must.
+There used to be spice and fruit plantations here in the mid-1800s, but in the 1970s, commercial development began with the emergence of major shopping malls and entertainment centres.
+It is now a popular shopping precinct for locals, expatriates, and tourists.

-Nicknamed "The Durian" because it resembles the smelly durian fruit, the Esplanade is a performing arts centre with all the events and happenings.
-It has theatres, a library and art galleries at the centre.
+Nicknamed "The Durian" because of its resemblance to the smelly fruit, the Esplanade is a performing arts centre with all kinds of events and happenings.
+It contains theatres, a library, and various art galleries.

 5. Singapore River

 Take a river taxi cruise along the Singapore River for some spectacular views of the city's skyline.
-Pass by the Merlion, Boat Quay, Clarke Quay, Robertson Quay and Marina Bay.
-See the contrasts of Singapore's rejuvenated colonial buildings along the riverside with the modern skyscrapers in the background.
+You'll pass by the Merlion, Boat Quay, Clarke Quay, Robertson Quay, and Marina Bay.
+This is a great way to see the contrast between Singapore's rejuvenated colonial buildings along the riverside and its modern skyscrapers in the background.

 These two attractions are built around the Singapore River and are great places to hang out at night.
-There are several blocks of restored warehouse buildings converted to entertainment spots, retail shops, restaurants, wine bars and nightclubs.
+They are composed of several blocks of restored warehouse buildings that have been converted into entertainment spots, retail shops, restaurants, wine bars, and nightclubs.

 8. Vivo City